HoneyEggs/EGGcellent-Macro/IMPORTANT_INFO.md

 Requirements:
-- 100% Display Size (change it in windows settings)
+- 100% Display Size
-- 1920 x 1080 Display Resolution (change it in windows settings)
+- 1920 x 1080 Display Resolution
-- AutoHotKey 1.1 (search it up and download the latest version)
+- AutoHotKey
 - Fullscreen

-How to get it:
+Important Info:
-- Click the green "code" button, then click "Download Zip"
+- Click the green "code" button, then click "Download Zip."
-- Extract all of the files
+- Extract all of the files.
+- Double-click the "EGGcellent Macro" file to open the GUI.
+- Edit any adjustments on the GUI, and press "F1" to start it (If you don't know how to press the F keys, some computers require that you hold down the "Fn" button before pressing them.)

+Other Info:
+- Please do not delete or alter the images in the image folder.
+- Do not download the files in the scripts folder.
+They will not work (Though I could make it work if people want to use them separately.)
+- This macro is made mainly for people who don't know how to make a macro or an advanced one for themselves.
+You can edit the macro's code, but only if you know how to code.

 How it works:
-Grinding spins
-- The macro will spam use moves 1 and 2 to level up.
-Depending on your "Grinding Element", it will stop at different levels
-- Then, it will go to spin.
-- It will spin once (if you accidently have keep level on, it will turn it off for you) to reset you level.
-- Depending on what you selected, the macro will stop if it encounters the specific element(s)
-- This will repeat forever until stopped.

 Auto-Spin
-- The macro imeediately goes to spin for an element
-- However, it will not turn on or off Keep Level for you
-- It will keep spinning until you run out of spins, if it encounters the selected element(s), or if selected, it will start grinding spins with the settings of "Grind Spins"

- Other Info:
-- Double click on the "EGGcellent Macro" file to open the GUI.
-- DO NOT FUCK WITH THE "Images" FOLDER OF ANY OF THE IMAGES IN IT.
-- DO NOT FUCK WITH THE "Scripts" FOLDER EITHER.
-- This Macro works best with event elements (BUT YOU DONT NEED THEM)
+- This option will spin elements for you and stop at the selected rare+ element.
+- It will assume that you are already at the spinner and will display an error message if you aren't.
+- If you selected "Instant Spin" to be on, the macro will spam and check the spinner until the desired element is found.
+- If you selected "Instant Spin" to be off, the macro will click the spin button and wait until the spinner is finished before checking the element.
+- If you want, the macro can type in chat the element you got if you play on different devices or instances.

+ Grind Levels
+ - This option will use the best exp grinding method with the selected element to grind through levels as fast as possible.
+It will not stop grinding until you tell it to.